aseba-community/aseba/readme.sourcetree.md

 This file describes the source tree of Aseba.

+## Conventions

+Aseba is written in C++11, with the exception of embedded code such as the VM which is C99.
+While the existing code is not fully migrated to C++11 features yet, all new code should make best use of modern C++11 features.

+## Content of Aseba sources

 These directories contain source code:
 * `common`: definitions common to both targets, studio and tools
   * `msg`: message serialization/de-serialization in C++